AvinandanBose/Java-Collections-Map/README.md

 It sets the number of items at which operations in a map begin to run concurrently.
 It determines whether bulk operations would be executed sequentially or in parallel.

-BiFunction: Represents a function that accepts two arguments and returns a result.
+BiFunction: Represents a function that accepts two arguments and produces a result.

 Transformer: The transformer transforms the data before sending it to the Consumer.

-Consumer: It represents a functional interface which accepts a single input argument and returns no result
+Consumer: It represents a functional interface which accepts a single input argument and produces no result.

 ```